When is the Best Time to Start Keeping Yoshon?

 What's the Best Way to Purchase Products?

-There are many companies that cater to Jewish consumers, especially in areas with higher populations of Jews.
+There are some companies that cater to Jewish consumers, especially in areas with higher populations of Jews.
 Some big cities have bakeries, pizzerias and restaurants that are using yoshon grain.
 One must ascertain this by checking with their local kashrut supervising agency.
 In grocery stores with many “Heimishe” or Jewish products, often the labels will state “yashan”, “yoshon” or “made with kemach yoshon” (yoshon flour).
 Generally, companies that show “Yoshon” on the packages will have “Yoshon Hashgacha”.
 This means there are kosher supervisors who make sure that a product contains only yoshon ingredients, not simply kosher ingredients.
 If a product has Yoshon Hashgacha, it will be listed under “Additional Info” along with the Date Code, Grain Ingredients, and other specifications.

 Some items are inherently Yoshon.
 See “Buying Products” for more details.
 There are many flour companies that use Winter Wheat, which is always Yoshon.
 To make sure they are purely Winter Wheat, check the status of each product under “Additional Info”.
 One can also do a search with the word “Yoshon” along with the product.